LPeter1997/CppCmb/README.md

 You can open issues, or do a pull-request if you've implemented/fixed something.

 # To do:
-* Provide some helper to implement terminal matching
 * Automatic single-element tuple unwrapping when possible
 * Create regression tests
 * Add more examples